itswadesh/anne-docs2/docs/admin-manual.md

 ![Image](./anne/google-analytics2.png)

 Now that you’ve created a project that has access to the Analytics API it’s time to download a file with these credentials.
 Click Credentials in the sidebar.
-Click Create credentials and choose Service account key from the dropdown list.
+Click Create credentials and choose the Service account key from the dropdown list.

 ![Image](./anne/google-analytics3.png)

-On the next screen click over the New service account field and give the service account a name on the Service account name field and set the Role as project Owner.
+On the next screen click over the New service account field and give the service account a name on the Service account name field and set the Role as Project Owner.
 You can name it anything you’d like.
 Copy the email address in the service account id, we’ll use this email address later on in this guide.
 Select JSON as the key type and click Create button.
-A JSON file will be download to your computer, we’ll use this file to connect with Google.
+A JSON file will be downloaded to your computer, we’ll use this file to connect with Google.

 ![Image](./anne/google-analytics4.png)

 Now you have the API credentials on your local computer’s download location.
-Rename the file to analytics-api.json and upload to the file to your project at the ../storage/app/ directory.
+Rename the file to analytics-api.json and upload the file to your project at the ../storage/app/ directory.

 #### Grant permission and Get the View ID

-If you don’t have a Google Analytics account, create one from Google Analytics site.
-Go to Admin section from the sidebar and click User Management
+If you don’t have a Google Analytics account, create one from the Google Analytics site.
+Go to the Admin section from the sidebar and click User Management

 ![Image](./anne/google-analytics5.png)